ruthmd/postman-pipeline/README.md

 - [x] Count aggregated names of products.
 - [x] Multiple notebook runs without truncating the created table

-The spark-mongo approach is best suited for this task, as data modelling is the concern and quering and updating on constrainsts documnts is relatively easier.
+The spark-mongo approach is best suited for this task, as data modelling is the concern.
+Quering and updating data on constrainsts documnts is relatively easier.